DimoY/todo_app/README.md

 # React frontend
 -------------------------------------------------

-## How to start the dependancies application
+## How to install the dependancies application

 `yarn install`